quantumcycle/metaerr/README.md

         at /home/matdurand/sources/github/quantumcycle/metaerr/cmd/main.go:16
 ```

-Without the `WithLocationSkip` option, the reported location would be line 12, inside the `CreateDatabaseError` function. having all our errors pointing to this specific line would ne useless.
+Without the `WithLocationSkip` option, the reported location would be line 12, inside the `CreateDatabaseError` function.
+Having all our errors pointing to this specific line would ne useless.